Metals Allergy Testing

 Avoid physical activities that may cause sweating or excessive movement during the two days the patches remain applied.

-If you have too much itching or burning under a particular patch you may cut it out from the rest of the panel and call to let us know.
+If you have too much itching or burning under a particular patch, you make cut it out from the rest of the panel and call to let us know.

 Length of the Test

 You will visit us three to four times during the patch testing.
-Each visit will take about 30 to 40 minutes.
+The initial visit will take from 1 to 1.5 hours, and each subsequent visit will take from 15 – 30 minutes.

 Getting to the Test